-All applications to the University of Florida should be submitted online; printed applications are no longer available.
-Accompanying materials should also be completed in English.
+All applications to the University of Florida must be submitted online.
 It is important to provide complete and accurate information.
 Incomplete information will delay the processing of your application.
 Required documentation such as transcripts, diploma/degree certificates and examination results must be accompanied by certified, literal (exact) English translations if documents are not issued originally in English.

 All International Applicants